mitranim/mitranim.github.io/templates/posts/tips-and-tricks-doom-2016.md

 Ammo Boost roughly doubles the ammo pickups.
 Makes ammo-intensive guns such as the Gauss Cannon more spammable.
 More consistently useful than Rich Get Richer.

 Kills under the Berserk powerup count as Glory Kills.
-When berserking, use the appopriate runes, namely Seek and Destroy (launch from farther away), Savagery (kill faster), and Blood Fueled (move faster after Glory Kills).
+When berserking, use the appropriate runes, namely Seek and Destroy (launch from farther away), Savagery (kill faster), and Blood Fueled (move faster after Glory Kills).
 When Berserk ends, revert to your normal runes.

 ## Utility Upgrades